Britpop: Style, roots and influences

 Local identity and regional British accents are common to Britpop groups, as well as references to British places and culture in lyrics and image.
 Stylistically, Britpop bands use catchy hooks and lyrics that were relevant to young British people of their own generation.
 Britpop bands conversely denounced grunge as irrelevant and having nothing to say about their lives.
 In contrast to the dourness of grunge, Britpop was defined by "youthful exuberance and desire for recognition".
 Damon Albarn of Blur summed up the attitude in 1993 when after being asked if Blur were an "anti-grunge band" he said, "Well, that's good.
 If punk was about getting rid of hippies, then I'm getting rid of grunge."

 In spite of the professed disdain for the genres, some elements of both crept into the more enduring facets of Britpop.
 Noel Gallagher has since championed Ride and once stated that Nirvana's Kurt Cobain was the only songwriter he had respect for in the last ten years, and that he felt their music was similar enough that Cobain could have written "Wonderwall".
-By 1996, Oasis's prominence was such that NME termed a number of Britpop bands (including The Boo Radleys, Ocean Colour Scene and Cast) "Noelrock", citing Gallagher's influence on their music.
+By 1996, Oasis's prominence was such that NME termed a number of Britpop bands (including Ocean Colour Scene and Kula Shaker) "Noelrock", citing Gallagher's influence on their music.
 Journalist John Harris described these bands, and Gallagher, as sharing "a dewy-eyed love of the 1960s, a spurning of much beyond rock's most basic ingredients, and a belief in the supremacy of 'real music.

 The imagery associated with Britpop was equally British and working class.
 A rise in unabashed maleness, exemplified by Loaded magazine, binge drinking and lad culture in general, would be very much part of the Britpop era.
 The Union Jack became a prominent symbol of the movement (as it had a generation earlier with mod bands such as the Who) and its use as a symbol of pride and nationalism contrasted deeply with the controversy that erupted just a few years before when former Smiths singer Morrissey performed draped in it.
 The emphasis on British reference points made it difficult for the genre to achieve success in the US.